inspiringsource/aws-solutions-architect/docs/Content/page-Domain3.md

 *   Selecting the appropriate compute options and features (for example, EC2 instance types) to meet business requirements
 *   Selecting the appropriate resource type and size (for example, the amount of Lambda memory) to meet business requirements

-### C. Determine high-performing database solutions.
+### Task Statement 3.
+Determine high-performing database solutions.

 Knowledge of:
 *   AWS global infrastructure (for example, Availability Zones, AWS Regions)